 This is your first chance to see a semi-wild orangutan

-When an orangutan approaches keep an eye on your possessions because their philosophy is “what is yours is also theirs”
+When an orangutan approaches keep an eye on your possessions, because their philosophy is “what is yours is mine”

 As the sun sets you get your chance to see the flying foxes (huge bats) and even get a firefly show